-For Oxford's home jurisdictions (England & Wales, UK) there are two databases which provide holders of an Oxford SSO with online access to legislation, most (but not all) of the published English law report series and transcripts of the decisions of the courts of law.
+For Oxford's home jurisdictions - England & Wales, UK - holders of an Oxford SSO have two major legal databases which give them access to domestic legislation (acts of parliament - also called statutes - and statutory instruments), and combined, most (but not all) of the published English law report series.
+Both also are rich sources of the transcripts of the decisions of the English, Scottish & UK law courts.

 For guidance on finding statutes and case law from other Anglo-American or common law jurisdictions, and the text of treaties and international conventions please use the guides available from the Sources of Law page in this guide which can be reached by the tab above or link below.

-If your interest is in the legislation and court decisions of jurisdictions from other legal traditions, we may have a jurisdiction guide to help.
+If your interest is in the legislation and court decisions of other jurisdictions or legal systems, we may have a separate guide which can help:

 Oxford has a wide range of ebooks and print books for those studying or researching law and legal philosophy.
 The majority of the print books are held in the Bodleian Law Library.
 The print collection in the Law Library is shelved over four floors, with seating for readers on each floor.
 All floors are connected by both stairs and a lift.
 There is an Enquiry Desk just inside the entrance with staff always present to answer any questions you may have about using the Law Bod.

-Please note: the entire print collection in the Bodleian Law Library is reference only: we do not lend, there is no borrowing.
+Note: the entire print collection in the Bodleian Law Library is reference only: they can only be read in the Law Library.

 The Bodleian Law Library's book collection is discoverable by searching Oxford University's online catalogue called SOLO